puppetlabs/best-practices/separate-hieradata-repository.md

   :git => 'https://git.company.net/team/site_data.git'
 ```

+Using the `moduledir` directive at a point other than the beginning of the Puppetfile
-Using the `moduledir` directive to place a `hieradata` repository outside of the
+to place a `hieradata` repository outside of the modules directory is discouraged
-modules directory is discouraged as it is an undocumented, unsupported use of
+as it is an undocumented and unsupported use of `moduledir`.
+This method is overall
-`moduledir`.
-This method is overall fragile and could no longer be available at
+fragile and could no longer be available at any time in the future without warning.
-any time in the future without warning.
-When encountered, it should be replaced
+When encountered, it should be replaced with one of the acceptable methods detailed in
-with one of the acceptable methods detailed in this best practice.
+this best practice.

 ## Feedback / Ideas for Improvement